Differentiable Grouped Feedback Delay Networks for Learning Coupled Volume Acoustics: Conclusion

 We proposed a Differentiable Grouped Feedback Delay Network (DiffGFDN) architecture for learning late reverberation in measured coupled spaces.
 The network parameters are optimised using perceptually motivated loss functions derived from a set of measured RIRs.
 An MLP learns the mapping between receiver (or source) positions and the corresponding DiffGFDN parameters.
 During inference, these parameters are updated in real-time as the listener moves, enabling spatial interpolation of late reverberation at unmeasured positions.
 This allows efficient, real-time rendering of late reverberation in any measured coupled space, making the method well-suited for AR and XR applications.

 We showed that the RIRs generated by DiffGFDN are analogous to those produced by the CS model, which is a state-of-the-art method.
-Compared to the CS model, which relies on modal reverberators and equalisers, DiffGFDN is more computationally efficient and generalises to unseen positions.
-We proposed a subband architecture with multiple parallel GFDNs, and evaluated it against the CS model on a simulated three-room dataset.
-Although the network produced slightly higher EDC errors than the CS model, it achieved lower EDR errors.
-Lower EDC errors were achieved when more RIRs were used for training.
-However, training with only $30$\% of RIRs in the dataset produced less than $0.6$~dB difference in EDC error compared to the best performing models in Table~\ref{tab:table1} in all but the $4$~kHz band; in the $4$~kHz band, the worst EDC error difference compared to the best performing model was $1.3$~dB.
+Compared to the CS model, which relies on modal reverberators and equalisers, DiffGFDN is more computationally efficient and interpolates to unseen positions.
+We proposed a subband architecture with multiple parallel decoupled GFDNs, and evaluated it in an ablation study against other configurations, and against the CS model on a simulated three-room dataset.
+We also studied the effect of varying the amount of training data on the octave-band EDC errors in a fixed hold-out test set.